Casey Arndt, Center Director, 415-388-2524 x111

 Casey focuses on Richardson Bay’s Audubon Youth Leaders program, working with teens from alternative programs and the juvenile justice system on conservation leadership.
-Casey manages a staff of summer employees, interns and youth to deliver Audubon Adventure Summer Camp.
-Her other responsibilities include sanctuary operations, managing property and facility improvements, and managing our events vendor.
+Casey manages a staff of summer employees and seasonal biologists, interns and youth to deliver Audubon Adventure Summer Camp.
+Her other responsibilities include sanctuary operations, managing property and facility improvements, and managing our events and outeach.

 Before coming to Audubon, Casey spend 10 years working with youth in formal and informal environmental education settings, taught special education, and was a volunteer firefighter for the Seward Volunteer Fire Department in Alaska.
 Prior to her work, she received her B.A. in poetry and creative writing at a small liberal arts college and is originally from an Athabascan village of 300 people in rural Alaska.
 Casey grew up mushing a sled dog team, driving snowmachines, and immersing herself in the Alaskan wilderness.
 When she's not working, Casey loves birdwatching, being in nature, and writing.